1.2.1. Install Medusa with Docker

 3. Create start.sh#

-Next, you need to create a script file that runs database migrations and starts the Medusa development server.
+Create a script file that runs database migrations and starts the Medusa development server.

 Create the file start.sh with the following content: